intsystems/gradhpo/PLAN.md

 - Find all the realizations of the methods on jax/torch.
 Including, complete libraries for SHGBO.

+  - Find complete libraries and analyze how algorithms interact with models on torch/jax.
+  - Find realizations of unique algorithms and try to decide the same interface

 - Identify pros and cons, similarities/differencies between all the realizations.

 - Decide, what is going to be present as experiment.
 Which metrics/datasets/problems are going to be used to draw a comparison with the existing realizations.